Requirements for the Doctor of Philosophy Degree

 Dissertation Defense Forms

 Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
-A Public Notice of the defense is required in order to defend.
+A Public Notice of the defense is required at least three weeks prior to the scheduled defense date in order for the student to defend.
 The Intent to Graduate form must be submitted to the candidate's department before the List of Potential Graduates is due.

 Students are required by the Graduate College to use a computer software program appropriate to the discipline to create the Table of Contents and the Lists of Tables and Figures from the dissertation text headings.